Slip Disc: Non-Surgical Options That Work

 1. Avoid Prolonged Sitting: Take a break every 45 minutes to walk around for 3-5 minutes.
 Prolonged sitting causes the spinal discs to stretch and progressively move outward, which can lead to slipped discs due to axial loading, forcing the disc beyond its normal boundaries.

 2. Pay Attention to a Stiff Back or Neck: Mild aches and discomfort can be the precursors to more severe issues.
-Getting early treatment for minor aches, stiffness, or discomfort can prevent them from developing into a slipped disc.
+Getting early care for minor aches, stiffness, or discomfort can prevent them from developing into a slipped disc.

 3. Avoid Aggressive Activities: Overexertion during workouts is a common cause of slipped discs.
 Exercises like deadlifts and leg presses place significant stress on the spinal discs.
 Start your workout routine gradually and work up to free weights.
 Avoid rushing into heavy lifting, especially if you have a family history of spine-related issues.